jordwalke/FaxJs/README.md

 ### Get Started Now:

 Get node.js using <a href='https://sites.google.com/site/nodejsmacosx/'>the OSX Installer</a>

+**1. Make sure you have the right version of node:**

+        node.js 0.5.2 or above will *not* work with the build script - fix coming soon, download 0.5.1 using the single click installer linked to above

-**1. Clone or download FaxJs: Save it anywhere you like.**
+**2. Clone or download FaxJs: Save it anywhere you like.**

         git clone git://github.com/jordow/FaxJs.git ~/Desktop/FaxJs

-**2. Create a new project: Make a directory with the name of your project ("TestProject").
+**3. Create a new project: Make a directory with the name of your project ("TestProject").
 Execute createNewProjectInCurrentDir.sh from within it.**

         mkdir ~/TestProject && cd ~/TestProject && ~/Desktop/FaxJs/newProjectInCurrentDir.sh

-**3. Simply start the web server.
+**4. Simply start the web server.
 See your web app in the browser.**

         ./runBuild.sh        # now visit http://localhost:8080/